 A 2021 study looked at HRV in 25 people with autism, 12 adults with schizophrenia, and 27 adults with other neurological conditions.
 HRV was measured with an ECG.
 All groups were also given a Loneliness Questionnaire to measure social stress.

 Participants with schizophrenia showed lower HRV as compared to the other groups.
 This was directly related to worse performance on neuropsychological tests of cognition.
 However, those with autism reported more feelings of loneliness than the other groups.

 Overall results show autonomic functioning to be more abnormal in schizophrenics as opposed to autistic people.
 It further establishes health factors that are unique to schizophrenia.

 The relationship between mental health and HRV is well established.
 Hanu Health recognizes this and has designed a platform that monitors mental health through HRV and other biometrics.

 It provides feedback on HRV, heart rate, respiration rate, and stress resiliency.
 It uses this data to determine therapeutic exercises that help you get a better handle on your stress so you can improve your mental health and overall wellness.

 Don’t let stress get the best of you.
 The Hanu Health platform offers valuable feedback that will put you in better shape for dealing with stressful situations.
-And, if you think you’d prefer to work with a Hanu coach, we have that option too.
+And, if you think you’d prefer to work with a Hanu Licensed Therapist, we have that option too.